 How did black people in the postemancipation United States understand themselves, their changing country, and a world shaped by the restructuring of white supremacy?
 That question has animated my research agenda.
 My attempts to answer it have resulted in a research program spanning the fields of African American History, United States History, Haitian Studies, and African Diaspora Studies.
-They have encouraged an enduring interest in black internationalism, an insurgent political and intellectual response to slavery, colonialism, and white imperialism that has prioritized collaboration among people of color across the world.
+They have encouraged an enduring interest in black internationalism, a political and intellectual response to slavery, colonialism, and white imperialism that has prioritized political solidarities among people of color across the world.

 In my first book, The Black Republic: African Americans and the Fate of Haiti (Philadelphia: University of Pennsylvania Press, 2019), I explore the ambivalent attitudes that African American leaders in the post-Civil War era held toward Haiti.
 Following emancipation, African American leaders of all kinds—politicians, journalists, ministers, writers, educators, artists, and diplomats—identified new and urgent connections with Haiti, a nation long understood as an example of black self-determination.
 They celebrated not only its diplomatic recognition by the United States but also the renewed relevance of the Haitian Revolution.